cogini/kubernetes_health_check/README.md

   This returns app status for the Kubernetes `startupProbe`.
   Kubernetes checks this probe repeatedly until it returns a successful response.
-After that Kubernetes switches to executing the other two probes.
+After that, Kubernetes switches to executing the other two probes.
   If the app fails to successfully start before the `failureThreshold` time is reached, Kubernetes kills the container and restarts it.